pdk1399/cocos-playable/README.md

 # Update version
 - Support are limit on every version, so update Cocos Creator or Project Editor with caution.

+# Tool build:
+- Super-html package in version 3.8.3 need Node.js package install to use.

 # Build
 - Ironsource: <= 5MB - Use build Unity with version 3.6.3
 - Mintegral: <= 2.5MB